TERMS AND CONDITIONS OF SALE NOTICE

 (a) The buyer shall pay Whyte’s a commission at the rate of 20% (excluding VAT

 under The Margin Scheme and which is not reclaimable).
-On-line buyers shall pay
+THERE IS NO EXTRA CHARGE FOR BIDDING ONLINE

 (b) Whyte’s or its employees, servants or agents may, on request organise packing